jamesstow/site-base/README.md

 this is the file the init service watches, rename it anything other than "run" and varnish wont start.

-Note: obviously this means you will have to dick around with your nginx config as its bound to port 8080 here
+Note: obviously this means you will have to dick around with your nginx config as its bound to port 8080 here.

+Varnish listens to all port 80 traffic and forwards to nginx on port 8080